I watched all the James Bond films this yearby jjambon | created - 13 Dec 2013 | updated - 02 Jan 2014 | Public

 I hope those stuntmen were paid a lot to be outside the plane like that.
 Oh man, that was intense.
 Even more so watching the full stunt outtakes.

 A great entry in the series - I liked it a lot - maybe as much as "Spy Who Loved Me"

 Again we have a confusing plot, but I didn't mind because this film has so much more imagination than the last.
 I guess that can be chalked up to fresh ideas from George MacDonald Fraser.

 PG | 131 min | Action, Adventure, Thriller

-An investigation of a horse-racing scam leads 007 to a mad industrialist who plans to create a worldwide microchip monopoly by destroying California's Silicon Valley.
+The recovery of a microchip off the body of a fellow agent leads James Bond to a mad industrialist who plans to create a worldwide microchip monopoly by destroying California's Silicon Valley.

 "Dance into the fire"

 Another ski teaser.
 It's pretty good, until...
 What the *beep* is "California Girls" playing for?
 Groan.